cloudera/navigator-sdk/README.md

 -----------------------------

-In order to create custom entities, the Navigator client library provides enums, annotations, and a plugin to help partner application define and register custom entities.
+In order to create custom entities, the Navigator client library provides enums, annotations, and a plugin to help partner applications define and register custom entities.
 A sample custom entity might look like the following:

 ```java